shamitum/docker-xray/README.md

 }
 ```

-If you want to use the vmess+websocket solution, you can set only 1 variable:
+If you want to use the vmess+websocket solution, you can set only 1 variable.
+Default port for vmess+websocket is 8080.

 ID : vmess ID, default d42e30bc-f02c-40c1-92b9-883739bf0dcf